a5chin/autoscaler/terraform/cloud-functions/per-project/README.md

   <p align="center">
     <!-- In one sentence: what does the code in this directory do? -->
-    Set up the Autoscaler in Cloud Functions in a per-project deployment using Terraform
+    Set up the Autoscaler in Cloud Run functions in a per-project deployment using Terraform
     <br />
     <a href="../../../README.md">Home</a>
     ·